Chart Color Schemes

 Recent residential development output has been above average within Broulee - Tomakin when compared nationally

-Broulee-Tomakin has recorded approximately 29 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 146 homes were approved and an additional 11 have been approved so far in FY-26.
-On average, about 2.4 people per year have moved to the area for each new home constructed during this period, indicating steady demand which supports property values.
+Broulee-Tomakin recorded approximately 29 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 146 homes were approved, with an additional 11 approved so far in FY-26.
+On average, about 2.4 people moved to the area per new home constructed over these years, indicating strong demand that supports property values.

-The average expected construction cost value of these new homes is $361,000.
-This financial year has seen $2.4 million in commercial approvals, reflecting the area's predominantly residential nature.
-Compared to the Rest of NSW, Broulee-Tomakin has slightly higher development activity, with 36.0% more per person over the five-year period ending FY-25.
+New homes are being built at an average expected construction cost of $511,000.
+This financial year has seen around $2.4 million in commercial approvals, reflecting the area's predominantly residential nature.
+Compared to the rest of NSW, Broulee-Tomakin has slightly more development activity, with 36.0% above the regional average per person over the past five years.

-This maintains reasonable buyer options while sustaining existing property demand.
-However, development activity has moderated in recent periods.
-In terms of new building activity, 84.0% are standalone homes and 16.0% are townhouses or apartments, preserving the area's low-density nature with a focus on detached housing that attracts space-seeking buyers.
-The location currently has approximately 219 people per dwelling approval, indicating a low-density market.
-Looking ahead to 2041, Broulee-Tomakin is projected to grow by 1,201 residents.
-Building activity appears to be keeping pace with these growth projections, though increased competition among buyers can be expected as the population grows.
+This maintains reasonable buyer options while sustaining existing property demand, although recent periods have shown some moderation in development activity.
+New building activity comprises approximately 84.0% standalone homes and 16.0% townhouses or apartments, preserving the area's low-density nature with a focus on detached housing that attracts space-seeking buyers.
+The location has about 219 people per dwelling approval, indicating a low-density market.
+By 2041, Broulee-Tomakin is projected to grow by approximately 1,201 residents, according to the latest AreaSearch quarterly estimate.
+Building activity appears to be keeping pace with growth projections, although buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development